Koosbliksem1505/CMPG-323-Overview---34895922/README.md

 #### Project 2
 *The storage for credentials is needed in project 2 and carefull attention was taken to not include it in any file that are added to github
 #### Project 3
-*The storage for credentials is needed in project 2 and carefull attention was taken to not include it in any file that are added to github
+*The storage for credentials is needed in project 3 and carefull attention was taken to not include it in any file that are added to github

 #### Project 4
-*
+*The storage for credentials is needed in project 4 and carefull attention was taken to not include it in any file that are added to github

 #### Project 5
-*
+*The storage for credentials is needed in project 5 and carefull attention was taken to not include it in any file that are added to github

 #### Exam POE
 *